Squirrel and Hedgehog: Symbolism and historical representation

-These historical events have been compared to the events of the first episode of the series, in which the passive, rural territory of Flower Hill, is assaulted by an aggressive, militaristic, Imperial Empire whose brutality includes the pillaging and burning of a village inhabited by vulnerable and passive squirrels.
-The only virtual difference being, that whereas the Korean peninsula was successful occupied and annexed by the Japanese and decades of brutal imperial rule ensued.
-Flower Hill would instead successfully defend itself from suffering such a fate, with this being interpreted as North Korea's way of illustrating "what could've been" if it had the military prowess.
+These historical events have been compared to the events of the first episode of the series, in which the passive, rural territory of Flower Hill is assaulted by an aggressive, militaristic, Imperial Empire whose brutality includes the pillaging and burning of a village inhabited by vulnerable and passive squirrels.
+The only virtual difference being, that whereas the Korean peninsula was successfully occupied and annexed by the Japanese, and decades of brutal imperial rule ensued.
+Flower Hill would instead successfully defend itself from suffering such a fate, with this being interpreted as North Korea's way of illustrating "what could've been" if it had military prowess.

 Furthermore, other such correlations made between Flower Hill and North Korea, include how Flower Hill operates.
 With the territory being depicted as a communitarian utopia, which can be interpreted as being socialist or communist in practice, alongside this, the illustration of Flower Hill as a utopian commune is also correlated to how North Korea prefers its people to view their country through extensive propaganda such as Squirrel And Hedgehog.
-It also has been claimed on numerous occasions that Uncle Bear represents the Soviet Union, not only due to bears famously being associated with Russia, but also due to Uncle Bear's status as protector of the squirrel village, which represents North Korea.
+It has also been claimed on numerous occasions that Uncle Bear represents the Soviet Union, not only due to bears famously being associated with Russia, but also due to Uncle Bear's status as protector of the squirrel village, which represents North Korea.
 This is further evidenced by how the leadership and inhabitants of the squirrel village relieve Bear of his duties following his failure to protect them from the Weasel Empire's attack.
 This has been historically connected to North Korea's fierce desire for independence along with their attempts at distancing itself from the Soviet Union politically, economically, and militarily, despite having required substantial assistance from outside second world nations to continue thoroughly functioning.
 Bear's consumption of alcohol reminiscent of vodka, an alcoholic beverage originating from Russia, has also been used as evidence to claim that Bear serves as a representation of the Soviet Union.

-SEK Studios, upon being made aware of these claims, would deny them by stating that Flower Hill, along with the antagonists of the series such as the Weasel Empire, do not serve to represent any past or present political entity such as North Korea or Japan.
+SEK Studios, upon being made aware of these claims, would deny them by stating that Flower Hill, along with the antagonists of the series, such as the Weasel Empire, do not serve to represent any past or present political entity such as North Korea or Japan.
 With the studio instead stating that Flower Hill served to inspire patriotism and dedication to North Korea in the same vein amongst the youth of North Korea, rather than to directly symbolize any nation in particular.